 In some cases, the alga colony is superficial.
 When that occurs, the plant tissue beneath the spot slowly dies and turns brown.
 Eventually, a superficial colony will wash off in the rain or simply flake off.
 To survive long term, colonies must breach the plant surface, typically through a small wound.

 Damage to the plant is greatest when twigs and branches are affected.
 The alga enters through a small crack or crevice in the bark.
 The bark in that area thickens and cracks as a canker forms that eventually can girdle the branch, killing it.

 Older algal colonies may become colonized (or lichenized) by a fungus and are then classified in the genus Strigula.
 This is the only lichen that is parasitic on plants.
-Lichens are composite organisms that include an alga and a fungus.
+These leaf spot lichens are composite organisms that include an alga and a fungus.
 For more information on these fascinating organisms, see HGIC 2354, Spanish Moss, Lichens & Slime Molds, and the HGIC video, Lichens.

-When algal leaf spot is severe, a copper fungicide* (e.g., Southern Ag Liquid Copper Fungicide, Monterey Liqui-Cop Fungicide Concentrate, Natural Guard Copper Soap Liquid Fungicide, Bonide Liquid Copper Fungicide, Camelot O Fungicide/Bactericide Concentrate) is recommended.
+When algal leaf spot is severe, a copper fungicide* (e.g., Southern Ag Liquid Copper Fungicide, Monterey Liqui-Cop Fungicide Concentrate, Natural Guard Copper Soap Liquid Fungicide, Bonide Liquid Copper Fungicide, Bonide Copper Fungicide (wettable powder), or Camelot O Fungicide/Bactericide Concentrate) is recommended.
 Sprays may need to be applied every 2 weeks if wet conditions persist.
 However, when the affected plant is too tall to apply sprays safely, treatment may not be feasible for the homeowner and may require professional assistance.